Advertiser Disclosure

 Fortunately for those who already have airline elite status (and even for some folks who don’t), you might not have to start over to secure elite status with a new airline — there’s a shortcut offered by many of them.

-What Is a Status Match or Challenge and How Does It Work?
+What Is a Status Match or Challenge, and How Does It Work?

 For example, you may have United Airlines MileagePlus Premier Gold status and plan to start flying Delta Air Lines.
 You might ask Delta to grant you its Gold Medallion status so you can try out Delta with the same benefits you’ve had with United.

-Note that a status match does not result in your current elite status transferring to the new airline — you would continue to retain status with the current airline and get additional status with the new airline.
+Note that a status match does not result in your current elite status transferring to the new airline — you would retain status with the current airline and get additional status with the new airline.

 Reasons You Would Want To Request a Status Match

-• You’ve relocated to a different city that is not serviced sufficiently by your current airline
+• You’ve relocated to a different city that is not serviced sufficiently by your current airline.

-• Your current airline has changed its elite program to include requirements you won’t be able to meet
+• Your current airline has changed its elite program to include requirements you won’t be able to meet.

-• Your current airline is not treating you as well as it once did
+• Your current airline is not treating you as well as it once did.

-• Your airline has gone out of business
+• Your airline has gone out of business.

-• Your airline has merged with another airline, and you’re not happy with the changes
+• Your airline has merged with another airline, and you’re not happy with the changes.

-• The new airline is now operating flights out of your home airport
+• The new airline is now operating flights out of your home airport.

-• You just want dual status!
+• You want dual status!

 Bottom Line: